3. Where should we live? At my place, at yours, or should we find somewhere new?

 4. What does the shared home look like?

 The way the partner lives, should have become clear early enough.
 So, you know the style of the partner and at best you feel comfortable with it.
 If that is so, the "only" thing you still have to decide is what furniture from the single home to move into the combined home.
 What to do with the second sofa or bed?
 Are you going to store it in the basement or are you going to dump it in the trash?
 The first shared home is always something of a relationship experiment with the possibility to fail.
 Therefore, it makes sense not to get rid of all your furniture immediately, but to temporarily store it.
 Because if you have to buy home furnishings from scratch after a failed experiment, it can quickly become very expensive.
-If you have too little space in the basement to store the second sofa or other furniture, you can easily book and store these at placeB immediately. placeB rents out storage space at various locations in Switzerland.
-The largest network of storage locations is located in the Zurich region (self storage in Zurich).
-But placeB also has a presence in Berne, Lucerne, the Mittelland and Eastern Switzerland and continues to grow.
+If you have too little space in the basement to store the second sofa or other furniture, you can easily book and store these at placeB immediately.
+At placeB you can rent storage space in 20 Self Storage Centres in Switzerland.
+The largest network of storage locations is located in the Zurich region (» rent storage space Zurich).
+But placeB is also present and growing in Bern, Lucerne, the Mittelland and Eastern Switzerland.

 5. What if a quarrel arises?